rileyle/UCCeBr/README.md

 Set up your environment (consider adding this to your `.bashrc`):

     $ source <Path to Geant4>/bin/geant4.sh
-    $ source <Path to Geant4>/share/Geant4-10.6.3/geant4make/geant4make.sh
+    $ source <Path to Geant4>/share/Geant4-10.7.4/geant4make/geant4make.sh

 Compile:

     $ make

-## Examples
+## Example

- (Run the examples by typing `make` at the command line in the corresponding directory.)
+ (Run the example by typing `make` at the command line in the corresponding directory.)

 ### `./examples/cs137`

-This is a simple example collecting a spectrum with a single NaI detector from a <sup>137</sup>Cs source.
-A sorting code `NaISort.py` is included which produces a histogram in the `.mca` format (requires python3 and the numpy module).
+This is a simple example collecting a spectrum with a single CeBr detector from a <sup>137</sup>Cs source.
+Two macro files are included. cs137.mac uses the radioactive decay class to simulate the decay of 137Cs. cs137_simple.mac emits 662 keV gamma rays directly.
+A sorting code `CeBr3Sort.py` is included which produces a histogram in the `.root` file.
 A `Makefile` is included.

-### `./examples/na22`

-This example simulates two NaI detectors collecting spectra from a <sup>22</sup>Na source centered between them, and off center.
-The `coincSort.py` sorts a coincidence matrix and the spectrum of detector 2 gated on an energy range in spectrum 1.
-The gate range is set in the file `coincSort.inp` and is set to 0-2000 keV by default.
-(Gating in the range 1225 - 1325 keV shows coincidences with the 1274 keV transition in the <sup>22</sup>Ne daughter and the 511 keV gamma rays from the e<sup>+</sup> - e<sup>-</sup> annihilation.)

 ## Macro File Commands

-### NaI Detector Placement
+### CeBr3 Detector Placement

-    /NaI/setX <double> <unit>
+    /CeBr3/setX <double> <unit>
-    /NaI/setY <double> <unit>
+    /CeBr3/setY <double> <unit>
-    /NaI/setZ <double> <unit>
+    /CeBr3/setZ <double> <unit>

 > Set the position of the detector.

-    /NaI/rotateX <double> <unit>
+    /CeBr3/rotateX <double> <unit>
-    /NaI/rotateY <double> <unit>
+    /CeBr3/rotateY <double> <unit>
-    /NaI/rotateZ <double> <unit>
+    /CeBr3/rotateZ <double> <unit>

 > Orient the detector by rotating about X, Y, Z.

-    /NaI/GeometryFile <filename>
+    /CeBr3/GeometryFile <filename>

 > Set the name of the optional geometry file.
-If this command is present, a NaI detector is placed for each line in the specified file.
+If this command is present, a CeBr3 detector is placed for each line in the specified file.
 Each line has the format:

         <X (mm)>  <Y (mm)>  <Z (mm)>  <X rotation (deg)>  <Y rotation (deg)>  <Z rotation (deg)>